percona/postgres/contrib/pg_tde/documentation/docs/functions.md

 ### pg_tde_set_server_key_using_global_key_provider

 Sets or rotates the server principal key using the specified global key provider.
 Use this function to set a principal key for WAL encryption.
+AÅ: Note that WAL encryption is not yet production ready

 ```sql
 SELECT pg_tde_set_server_key_using_global_key_provider(